akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 2 ⬩ A speckled egg warm in the straw

-Mother was as good as her word.
-Three days later, she took Beatrice’s hand and they walked down the lane towards the river.

-‘Where are we going?’

-‘To get your goose.’
+You're right, and I apologise.
+Here is the corrected opening with curly single quotes throughout.

+---

+## Chapter 2 ⬩ A speckled egg warm in the straw

+Three days later, a hand shook Beatrice awake.

+‘Get up, Beatrice.’

+She blinked a few times.
+Mother was standing by the bed, a shawl around her shoulders, her breath clouding in the chilly dawn, the faint smell of the wood oven clinging to her.

+‘What is it?’
+Beatrice asked, still half‑asleep.

+‘We are going to get your goose today.
+Come now, before the morning is gone.’
+Mother turned and left her.
+She was as good as her word.

+The straw‑filled mattress rustled as Beatrice sat up, shivering, and put her bare feet on the cold flagstones.
+Across the hall, beyond the rippling alcove-curtain that screened her sleeping corner from the rest of the household, she could hear the servants stirring.
+From beyond the inner door came the low murmur of her father's voice and the creak of leather as he pulled on his boots.

+Beatrice dressed quickly, her cold fingers fumbling with the ties of her tunic in the dim light.
+The rush‑light had long since burned out, and only the soft glow of embers from the hearth gave shape to the room.
+Beatrice rushed over to warm her hands.
+A goat bleated somewhere outside, and the rooster crowed in the yard.

+Soon after, she and Mother stepped outside into the thin morning light.
+The lane was empty and the sky was white.
+Beatrice walked beside her mother, her small hand tucked into a larger one, her legs still stiff with sleep.
+She did not know where they were going, but her mother’s hand was warm and her step was certain, and that was enough.

-River-Bend Farm sat where the meadow gave way to reeds and geese wandered everywhere, hissing and honking.
-Although the geese mostly took no notice of them, Beatrice stayed close by her mother’s skirt.
+The farm sat by the river bend, just where the meadow gave way to reeds.
+Geese wandered everywhere—white and grey, hissing and honking—but today they ignored the two figures walking down the lane.
+Beatrice stayed close to her mother’s skirt.

-A woman came out of the farmhouse.
-Not young, but not old either.
-She wiped her hands on her apron and looked at them both with calm, measuring eyes.
+A woman came out of the farmhouse, wiping her hands on her apron.
+She looked at them both with calm, measuring eyes.

 ‘How many eggs?’

 ‘One goose to hatch, one of the speckled ones, if you have it,’ Mother said.
 ‘The ones that run true.’

-‘Ah.’
+‘Right.’
 The woman nodded.
 ‘This way.’

 She led them to the poultry shed where several geese sat.
 Inside the doorway, beneath a sitting goose, among a nest of eggs, one was larger, speckled, warm, alive.